I’m a PhD student at MPI-SWS in Saarbrücken, Germany, advised by Derek Dreyer. I’m interested in PL, logic, and verification.

 As a research intern at UW, I designed and implemented a type system to prove the absence of resource leaks on collections of resources in Java.
 This is implemented as a checker in the excellent Java Checker Framework.
 Advised by Michael Ernst:

 As a thesis intern at EPFL, I formalized a first-order arithmetic termed Grounded Arithmetic (based on the Grounded Deduction logic) in the Isabelle/Pure proof assistant.
-Grounded Arithmetic is interesting, because it permits arbitrary recursion in definitions, allowing even non-terminating or circular definitions as terms in the logic, which means it can express arbitrary computation despite being only a first-order arithmetic.
-To remain consistent, Grounded Arithmetic weakens many inference rules compared to classical arithmetic.
-Besides the axiomatization of the logic and arithmetic theory itself, I formalized a fair bit of basic arithmetic from the axioms, including Cantor tuples and associated machinery, in order to be able to embed inductive datatypes into the natural number theory.
-A case study then provided a fully verified encoded List datatype, with all required theorems proven in Grounded Arithmetic itself.
+Grounded Arithmetic permits arbitrary recursion in definitions, allowing even non-terminating or circular definitions as terms in the logic.
+It can thus express arbitrary computation.
+To remain consistent in the presence of non-terminating terms, Grounded Arithmetic weakens many inference rules compared to classical arithmetic (its consistency was proven independently for a deep embedding in Isabelle/HOL).
+I axiomatized the logic atop the minimal Pure calculus and formalized a fair bit of basic arithmetic, including Cantor tuples and associated machinery.
+I also encoded inductive datatypes into the axiomatized natural number theory, providing a fully verified encoding of a List datatype, with all required theorems proven in Grounded Arithmetic itself.
 Advised by Bryan Ford:

 ¶Teaching

 - Teaching Assistant in Parallel Programming at ETH.
-For this one, I authored lecture notes and received the VIS Teaching Award for extraordinary commitment as a TA.
-Theory recaps and exercise solving for two classes of ~30 students each per week.
+Weekly lecture recaps for two classes of ~30 students each.
+I additionally authored lecture notes for this class and received the VIS Teaching Award for extraordinary commitment as a TA.

 - Teaching Assistant in Algorithms & Datastructures at ETH.
-Theory recaps and exercise solving for a class of ~30 students each per week.
+Weekly lecture recaps and exercise solving for a class of ~30 students.